finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. (optional)

     try:
-        # List portfolios for scope
+        # ListPortfoliosForScope: List portfolios for scope
         api_response = api_instance.list_portfolios_for_scope(scope, effective_at=effective_at, as_at=as_at, page=page, start=start, limit=limit, filter=filter, property_keys=property_keys)
         pprint(api_response)
     except ApiException as e: